vinhbt241/odin-mastermind/README.md

 # odin-mastermind
-To play the game, thou need no click this link and click Run: https://replit.com/@vinhbt241/odin-mastermind#mastermind.rb
+To play the game, thou need to click this link and click Run: https://replit.com/@vinhbt241/odin-mastermind#mastermind.rb

 There is 2 mode in this game: